dmikusa/cf-php-apache-buildpack/README.md

 The build pack has some conventions for the format of your application.
 It expects a folder structure like this.

   - htdocs -> your application files & static resources
-  - config -> PHP and HTTPD specific configuration settings
+  - config -> PHP and HTTPD specific configuration settings (optional)
-  - lib    -> PHP libraries used by your application (directory is on the include_path)
+  - lib    -> PHP libraries and files used by your application (directory is on the include_path), these files are not publically visible.

 There is no further structure for the *htdocs* and *lib* directories.
 You can set them up however you wish.